rehanansari102/AutoHub/README.md

-# Car Management System
+# AutoHub

-This project is a Car Management System built using the MERN stack (MongoDB, Express, React, Node.js) and Next.js for the frontend.
-The system includes user authentication, CRUD operations for cars and categories, and features such as sorting, pagination, and data validation.
+A modern, full-stack Car Management System built using the MERN stack (MongoDB, Express, React, Node.js) with Next.js powering the frontend.

+This project demonstrates a real-world, production-style architecture for managing vehicle inventory systems, including authentication, structured data management, and scalable CRUD operations.

+It is designed with a focus on clean UI, secure backend logic, and efficient data handling, making it suitable for enterprise-level vehicle or fleet management use cases.

-## Features
+✨ Key Features
+    🔐 Secure Authentication System

-- User Authentication (Sign Up, Sign In)
+        User Sign Up / Sign In
+        JWT-based authentication for secure session handling
+    📧 Automated Email Workflow
-- Welcome email on Sign Up with randomly generated password
+        Welcome email sent on registration
+        Randomly generated secure password delivery
+    📊 Admin Dashboard
-- Dashboard showing the number of registered cars
+        Overview of total registered cars
+        Quick insights into system data
+    🚘 Car Management Module
-- CRUD operations for categories (Bus, Sedan, SUV, Hatchback, etc.)
+        Full CRUD operations for cars
-- CRUD operations for cars with fields such as make, model, color, registration number, etc.
+        Fields include: make, model, color, registration number, and more 🗂️ Category Management
-- Data tables for sorting and pagination
-- JWT-based authentication
-- Front-end and back-end data validation
+        Manage vehicle categories such as Bus, Sedan, SUV, Hatchback, etc.
+    📑 Advanced Data Tables
+        Sorting and pagination for efficient data browsing Optimised for large datasets
+    🛡️ Data Integrity & Validation
+        Strong backend validation (Express)
+        Frontend validation for better UX and error handling

 ## Technologies Used